Common attack targets

 Security Misconfigurations

-Kubernetes dashboard exposed (CVE-2018-18264), Jenkins RCE (misconfigured scripts)
+Kubernetes dashboard exposed (CVE-2018-18264), Jenkins RCE (misconfigured scripts), Accessing admin panels with admin:admin credentials

-Misconfigurations (Insecure defaults)
+Misconfigurations (Insecure Defaults)

-Servers, Cloud, IoT, APIs
+Servers, Cloud, IoT, APIs, Network Devices

 Mirai botnet (exploited default IoT passwords), AWS S3 bucket leaks (public-by-default)